 The training sessions for education projects are compulsory, so if you've missed a session unfortunately you won't be able to join the project this academic year.
 Many training sessions are held more than once so check our training timetable for full details (available in Term 1).
-If you have missed the training, have a look at our project pages or come along to the WV office and we can help you choose another project!
+If you have missed the training, browse through our other opportunities or come along to the WV office and we can help you choose another project!

-If you would like formal accreditation for your volunteering, there are a number of options including the Warwick Volunteers hours log and certificates.
+If you would like formal accreditation for your volunteering, there are a number of options including logging your hours with us and certificates.
 Read more on our Accreditation page.

 Lots of our projects are student-run and need Project Leaders to help manage them.
-If you'd like to play a bigger part in a particular project, why not run for the position in our annual Project Leader elections at the end of Term 2?
+If you'd like to play a bigger part in a particular project, why not apply for a position in our annual Project Leader recruitment in term 2.
 Click here for more information on the responsibilities of Project Leaders.

-The executive committee is central to the day-to-day running of Warwick Volunteers and is a great way of getting more involved in the society.
-Exec elections are held in term 2 every year at our Annual General Meeting (AGM).
+The Warwick Volunteers Student Executive Committee is central to the day-to-day running of Warwick Volunteers and is a great way of getting more involved.
+Recruitment is held each year early in term 2.
 For more information on the roles and responsibilities of the Warwick Volunteers executive committee, click here.

-We recommend that you contact the Student Careers and Skills who can provide you with a lot of information on working in the charity and voluntary sector and direct you to the appropriate resources.
+We recommend that you contact the Student Opportunity careers team who can provide you with a lot of information on working in the charity and voluntary sector and direct you to the appropriate resources.

 We want to make sure you're never out of pocket as a result of your volunteering so all reasonable expenses will be reimbursed provided it is approved in advance by a member of staff.
 Full details of our expenses policy and details of how to claim back expenses can be found here.